 Edit in GitHubLog an issue

-PDF to Markdown API
+PDF to Markdown

-The PDF to Markdown API (included with the PDF Services API) is a cloud-based web service that automatically converts PDF documents – native or scanned – into well-formatted Markdown text.
+The PDF to Markdown API (included with the PDF Services API) is a cloud-based web service that automatically converts PDF documents – native or scanned – into well-formatted LLM-friendly Markdown text.
 This service preserves the document's structure and formatting while converting it into a format that's widely used for LLM flows, content authoring and documentation.

 Structured Information Output Format